rdisipio/coachable-course-agent/README.md

 # 🧭 Coachable Course Agent

 An AI-powered, feedback-aware course recommendation system designed for human-AI interaction in HR tech.
-Inspired by the structure of Dante's Divine Comedy, this agent doesn't just rank courses — it walks alongside the user, learning from feedback and helping shape a career path.
+This agent doesn't just rank courses — it walks alongside the user, learning from feedback and helping shape a career path.

 ## ✨ Key Features